-For a look that's precious to you, why not mix these metallic gold and silver tiles from British Ceramic Tile?
+For a look that's precious to you, why not mix these metallic gold and silver tiles?

 Gold has been a popular colour choice for the bathroom ever since Dulux named “Cherished Gold” as it’s colour of the year back in 2016, and it’s a trend that is sticking around.
 Another great way to create bathroom designs that come first in the style stakes is to look out for gold-coloured taps and showers.
 These special finishes offer a break from the norm and provide an easy way to refresh a tired old bathroom, without having to splash the cash.

 Going for gold in 2018?
 Choose these gold coloured taps, showers and accessories from the Spencer collection, for a bathroom that takes first prize in the style stakes.